-Owl, a Nevada BLM sensitive species.
+No on the ground field investigation has been conducted for sensitive/protected plants and animal species.
+However, according to the Nevada Threatened and Endangered Plant Map Book, as updated, no sensitive plants have been observed in the project area.
+There could be a potential impact to the Western burrowing owl, a Nevada BLM sensitive species.
 The owl is a small underground nesting bird of prey which lives in colonies inside abandoned rodent and small mammal dens.
 The openings appear as obvious holes in the ground marked by whitewash excrement from the colony.
-None were observed during the staking of the fence.
+None were observed during the survey and design of the fence.

-Other Nevada BLM sensitive species that may occur in the proposed project area are the golden eagle, ferrugionous hawk, and western sage grouse.
+Other Nevada BLM sensitive species that may occur in the proposed project area are the golden eagle, ferruginous hawk, and western sage grouse.